filipepcampos/oware/README.txt

                             Oware, a turn-based game developed for Linux
 ------------------------------------------------------------------------------------------------------------------------

 All defined objectives were accomplished.
 Improvements:
-    * Object oriented programming that allows for code that's better organized and more modular
+    * Object-oriented programming that allows for code that's better organized and more modular
     * Bot that chooses the move that grants the highest immediate score
-    * Two player mode over the network (Only tested within same network)
+    * Two player mode over the network (Only tested within the same network)
     * Centralization of string resources that facilitates any future translation of the game.
     * Documentation of methods within header files.